Page Title: Historical Flags Civil War Flag North Civil War Flags South

 3x5' dyed nylon design with heading and grommets

 Presented to Miami Chief She-Moc-E-Nish by Wayne at the Treaty of Greenville in Ohio in 1795.
-The inscription reads "A. Wayne commander in chief"
+The inscription reads "A. Wayne Commander in Chief."

 Cotton Bedford Flag: Limited availability